DIGITAL PLAYBILL

 Kentucky Shakespeare Festival in Central Park

-7 productions/11 weeks – food trucks, bar, free nightly youth
+5 productions/11 weeks – food trucks, bar, free nightly youth activities, and pre-shows